ESMValGroup/ESMValCore/doc/quickstart/find_data.rst

 ---------
-CMIP data is widely available via the Earth System Grid Federation (`ESGF <https://esgf.llnl.gov/>`_) and is accessible to users either via download from the ESGF portal or through the ESGF data nodes hosted by large computing facilities (like CEDA-Jasmin, DKRZ, etc).
+CMIP data is widely available via the Earth System Grid Federation (`ESGF <https://esgf.llnl.gov/>`_) and is accessible to users either via automatic download by ``esmvaltool`` or through the ESGF data nodes hosted by large computing facilities (like CEDA-Jasmin, DKRZ, etc).
 This data adheres to, among other standards, the DRS and Controlled Vocabulary standard for naming files and structured paths; the `DRS